Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

 Due to the high-frequency nature of the observed EA rating data, we treat each observed curve as a sample path of a continuous function in the time domain, i.e., functional data.
 Such an approach of representing high-frequency data as functional is common in the literature \citep{kokoszka2017introduction}.
-From this perspective, misalignment between two observed ratings is caused by a smooth warping function that distorts the time domain of the perceiver in relative to that of the target.
+From this perspective, misalignment between two observed ratings could be explained by a smooth warping function that distorts the time domain of the perceiver relative to that of the target.
 Hence, the target and the perceiver's rating functions can be aligned by estimating this smooth warping function from the observed data, for example, by minimizing an $\mathbb{L}^2$ distance between the target and the estimated aligned response function \citep{ramsay1998curve}.
-Recently, square root velocity function (SRVF) representations have been employed for aligning two functions \citep{srivastava2011registration}, and has been increasingly applied across various fields, including biology, medicine, geology, and signal processing \citep{su2014statistical, laga2014landmark, bharath2018radiologic, zhao2020modeling, mitchell2022object}.
-As we will review in Section \ref{sec:background}, this SRVF representation leverages the Fisher-Rao metric's invariance property, so it enables a consistent separation of horizontal component (also known as phase) from vertical component (also known as amplitude), making visualization and summarizing variability in functional datasets more effective \citep{xie2017geometric}.
+Recently, the square root velocity function (SRVF) representation has been employed for aligning functions \citep{srivastava2011registration}, and has been increasingly applied across various fields, including biology, medicine, geology, and signal processing \citep{su2014statistical, laga2014landmark, bharath2018radiologic, zhao2020modeling, mitchell2022object}.
+As we will review in Section \ref{sec:background}, this SRVF representation leverages the Fisher-Rao metric's invariance property, and enables a consistent separation of horizontal component (also known as phase) from vertical component (also known as amplitude) of functions, making visualization and summarizing variability in functional datasets more effective \citep{xie2017geometric}.

+Building upon the SRVF-alignment framework, this paper introduces a novel penalized SRVF-based alignment method for unsynchronized rating sequences in EA studies.
+Our approach introduces both practical and methodological innovations.
+Practically, it is the first method in EA research to accommodate a wide range of misalignment patterns (e.g., delays, compressions, and stretches), moving beyond the limitations of fixed-delay adjustments.
+Methodologically, we incorporate a novel penalty term that constrains temporal shifts within bounds consistent with human perceptual capabilities, thereby preventing excessive or unrealistic alignments \citep{levenson1988emotion,gunes2010automatic,ringeval2015prediction,mariooryad2014correcting}.
+This is important because not all temporal discrepancies should be corrected; some may reflect genuine empathic inaccuracy rather than misalignment.
+To address this, our penalized alignment method selectively adjusts only short-term misalignments—those occurring within a few seconds—treating them as Misalignment C (as shown in Figure~\ref{fig:enter-label}).
+In contrast, larger discrepancies, which may indicate a lack of empathic understanding (Disagreement B), are preserved.